Contact Us Contact Us Replicon Login

 Maternity Leave

-Employees are entitled to a maximum of 16 weeks of maternity leave, comprising:
+Duration of Maternity Leave – Employees are entitled to a maximum of 16 weeks maternity leave, comprising:

 • 6 compulsory weeks, which must be taken by the mother following birth; and

-• 10 flexible weeks, which can be used either before or after childbirth or can be transferred to the working father, whether or not he is married to the mother, subject to being registered with the State Social Security System.
+• 10 flexible weeks, which can be used either before or after childbirth or can be transferred to the working father, whether or not they are married to the mother, subject to being registered with the State Social Security System.

-• in the case of multiple births, in which case 2 weeks’ additional leave per child is offered;
+• in the case of multiple births- 2 weeks’ additional leave per child is offered;

-• where the child is born with a disability, in which case 2 weeks’ additional leave is offered;
+• where the child is born with a disability- 2 weeks’ additional leave is offered;

-• in the case of premature birth, in which case 13 weeks’ additional leave is offered; and
+• in the case of premature birth- 13 weeks’ additional leave is offered; and

-• in the case of the hospitalization of the child, in which case 13 weeks’ additional leave is offered.
+• in the case of the hospitalization of the child- 13 weeks’ additional leave is offered.

-Breastfeeding Break – During the 9 months following the birth, the employee is entitled to work 1 hour less per day without any reduction in the salary.
+Breastfeeding Break – During the nine months following the birth, the employee is entitled to work 1 hour less per day without any salary reduction.
 The hour can be taken in two separate 30-minute breaks.
 Alternatively, the employee can elect to shorten the working day by 30 minutes or accumulate the time as paid working days (15 days approximately).
 This right is transferable to the working father.

 Paternity Leave